james-simkins-pittsburgh/deterministic-trigonometry/README.md

 ## List of Functions

-The library has an initialize() function that must be run when the DTrig struct is instantiated and the six trignometry and inverse trigonmetry functions:
+The library has an initialize() function that must be run when the DTrig struct is instantiated and the six trigonometry and inverse trigonometry functions:

 ```rust